 Unprecedented downward pressure on the developed economies is compelling even the smaller financial and other services institutions to explore emerging markets that offer growth potential.
 It involves stretching themselves to operate in multiple jurisdictions.
 That invariably translates into complying with jurisdiction specific regulations, wherein customer centric regulations such as Know Your Customer (KYC) take precedence over other regulatory priorities.
 This is beyond seeking basic approvals from the authorities to start operations in these countries.

-Such multi-country operations and further complying with their regulations including Anti Money Laundering laws could be a very complex undertaking, if implemented in a fragmented piece meal manner.
+Such multi-country operations and further complying with their regulations including Anti Money Laundering (AML) and Know Your Customer (KYC) laws could be a very complex undertaking, if implemented in a fragmented piece meal manner.
 To tackle such a multi-headed regulatory monster, regular practice is to implement country specific inflexible packaged applications or labor-intensive custom applications, involving huge licensing & customization costs.
-Such regulatory compliance software implementations require a number of country based hardware servers, expensive application & database servers and operating systems licensing costs.
+Such KYC, AML and other customer protection regulatory compliance software implementations require a number of country based hardware servers, expensive application & database servers and operating systems licensing costs.
 These country-wise infrastructures require local IT support teams, who further rely on vendors support staff under Annual Maintenance Contracts (AMCs).